devcode1981/File-Provider-Storage/README.md

 you need to upgrade Postgres.

-This is what to do when your OS/packaging system decides to install a new minor version of Postgres.
+This is what to do when your OS/packaging system decides to install a new minor version of Postgres:

 1. (optional) Downgrade postgres
-1. (optional) Make a sql-only gitlab backup
+1. (optional) Make a sql-only GitLab backup
-1. Rename/remove the gdk/postgresql/data directory: `mv postgresql{,.old}`
+1. Rename/remove the gdk/postgresql/data directory: `mv postgresql/data{,.old}`
 1. Run `make`
 1. Build pg gem native extensions: `gem pristine pg`
 1. (optional) Restore your gitlab backup

-If things are working, you may remove the `postgresql.old` directory completely.
+If things are working, you may remove the `postgresql/data.old` directory completely.

 ### Rails cannot connect to Postgres